Azareal/Gosora/README.md

 # Dependencies

-* Go 1.7
+* Go 1.8

-* MariaDB
+* MariaDB (or any other MySQL compatible database engine)

-* github.com/go-sql-driver/mysql
+* github.com/go-sql-driver/mysql For interfacing with MariaDB.

-* golang.org/x/crypto/bcrypt
+* golang.org/x/crypto/bcrypt For hashing passwords.

+* github.com/shirou/gopsutil For pulling information on CPU and memory usage.

+  * github.com/StackExchange/wmi Dependency for gopsutil on Windows.

 # Bundled Plugins